dannagle/PacketSender/README.md

 1. Build!
 Qt is the only dependency!

 ### Build for Linux
 Here is the sequence of commands for Ubuntu 15.04.
 Please adapt to your Linux platform.
 Packet Sender requires no additional libraries beyond the stock Qt SDK.
 I have been told there are build issues with stock Fedora.
-If a Fedora wizard can get it to properly compile, please let me know, and I'll add your instuctions.
+If a Fedora wizard can get it to properly compile, please let me know, and I'll add your instructions.

 If you are feeling adventurous, feel free to build from the master branch.
 It contains the latest stable build.
 The development branch should probably be avoided.